T-racey/100-days-of-code/log.md

 I feel like I can read and understand certain lines of code, but when it comes to writing it, I often confuse syntax - particularly with regards to the choice of bracket types.

 I hope that week 2 of SoC cements some of these concepts. :sweat_smile:

+### Day 20: March 20th 2023
+**Today's Progress:**

+Today, the SoC introduced us to the DOM!
+I never appreciated that when a web page is loaded, the browser creates a Document Object Model of the page!

+This is totally new - I thought that the JS simply worked alongside the HTML and CSS pages and the DOM, with JS gets all the power it needs to create dynamic HTML.

+We worked in a team of 3 (with Hani and James) and practiced:

+How to change the content of HTML elements
+How to change the style (CSS) of HTML elements
+How to react to HTML DOM events
+How to add and delete HTML elements

+I also (finally) completed a CodeWar challenge - better get cracking with these as there will be a SoC leaderboard soon!

+I spent my official #100DaysofCode extra hour:hourglass: testing myself on what I have learned today about DOM and I also completed another CodeWar challenge (just the one!).

+**Thoughts:**

+It was great to see a page respond to a DOM event! :tada:

+However, I was alarmed that I had managed to so easily forget CSS and HTML from a few months ago.
+Quickly picked it up again though. :high_brightness: